Compiled by Tina

 Children of the Great Smoky Mountains.
 Illus.
 Robert Henneberger.
 New York: E. P. Dutton, 1952.
 158 pp. Sixteen stories about children, many of them characters who appear in other Justus books.
 Mountain folkways are included in each story, especially folk songs and ballads but also riddles, quilting, holiday traditions, food, and folk beliefs.
 Click on title for details.

 The Complete Peddler's Pack: Games, Songs, Rhymes, and Riddles from Mountain Folklore.
 Illus Jean Tamburine.
 Knoxville: Univ. of Tennessee Press, 1967.
 87 pp. (Click on thumbnails for larger pictures from "Signs" rhyme and “Whoa, Mule, Whoa!” song, "called a 'fiddle-jig song' in the Smoky Mountains.")
 The introduction by Edwin C. Kirkland praises the authenticity and beauty of this book because, unlike collections by outsiders, this one comes from Justus' memories of family life in the Great Smoky Mountains and her pride in her native culture.
 Justus writes that she "learned from my family, kinfolk, friends, and schoolmates" (xi).
 Her mother sang the songs she had learned from her English mother, and her father played the fiddle.
 She calls the book "a miscellany of fun and fancy belonging to the mountain region marked by the peddler's path" (xii).
 She gives sources for those she could remember, such as nonsense rhymes from Pig Trot School, near Bridgeport, TN, where she attended 1905-12.
 Musical notations and line drawings are included.
-An earlier book, The Peddler's Pack was published in 1957.
+A shorter version, The Peddler's Pack was published in 1957.
+See below for article by Dykes and Watley that discusses Justus' views on this book.
+They quote her as saying it was one of her favorites.

 Dixie Decides.
 New York: Random, 1942.
 295 pp. In "Dogwood Winter," a story from this book reprinted in Smoky Mountain Sampler, Dixie and her brother Rufe hurry to help plant corn before the weather changes.
 They hope to buy wishbook clothes later by selling fruit to people passing through Far Beyant on trains.
-Their father and his mother are "weather-wise," reciting several rhymes such as the "old rule-rhyme" for planting: "One for the cut worm,/One for the crow,/One for the field mouse,/ And one to grow."
+Their father and his mother are "weather-wise," reciting several rhymes such as the "old rule-rhyme" for planting: "One for the cut worm, / One for the crow, / One for the field mouse, / And one to grow."
 Gran O'Dell says "chimney smoke trailing to the ground . . . [is] a bad weather sign certain sure—and last night it lightened in the north."
-Mammy recites the rhyme "If a cow beast scratch her ear/ Stormy weather's drawing near."
-They haven't changed their winter underclothes yet because they "Change not a clout/ Till May be out."
+Mammy recites the rhyme "If a cow beast scratch her ear / Stormy weather's drawing near."
+They haven't changed their winter underclothes yet because they "Change not a clout / Till May be out."
 Dogwood winter is the annual cold snap after the dogwoods bloom.
 Dixie and Rufe work hard all night, secretly building smudge fires to save the orchard from frost.
 They risk angering their father by trying a "new-fangled practice" followed by "far-outlanders"; Rufe is clever at figuring out how to imitate the method that their neighbor's son learned from his teacher.
 Old Man Rector and Dixie's father held a grudge over a land dispute when Dixie's parents were first married.
 The stubborn men would never let their wives make up, but Si Rector appears during the night and makes friends with Dixie.
 In the morning her father is pleased that the orchard is unharmed and vows to thank the Rectors, ending their feud.
 "Mighty Rough Road" is a tune that Si whistles.
+A New York Times review observed that "Miss Justus does not romanticize the mountain people, but she does know their instinctive kindliness and generosity, their proud sense of honor as well as their stubbornness and suspicion of change" (Jan.
+10, 1943).

 Eben and the Rattlesnake.
 Illus.
 Carol Wilde.
 Champaign, IL: Garrard Publishing, 1969.
 Click on thumbnail at left for larger illustration.
 This 48-page picture book weaves a traditional tall tale into a realistic story about Eben Holder and his farming parents in No-End Hollow.
 More details at "The Snake-Bit Hoe Handle."

 Fiddle Away.
 Illus.
 Erick Berry [pseud.].
-New York: Grosset & Dunlap,1942.
+New York: Grosset & Dunlap, 1942.
 28 pp. A Story Parade picture book about mountain life.
 Includes "The Swapping Song" (words and music) on p.
 21 and on lining-papers.
 The same story about Honey Jane helping Joe John to buy a new fiddle and win the fiddle contest is in Children of the Great Smoky Mountains (see cover at this link).
 Description in Loganberry's Art Deco Illustrated catalog: "8" x 8.5" square, approx. 24 pages.
 A charming children's book with color illustrations on every-other page.
 Decorated endpapers and a page of music notation."
 Illustration at right.
+For cover, see AppLit article "May Justus and Richard Chase."

 Fur in Huskyday.
 Little Golden Books, 1962.

 Gabby Gaffer's New Shoes.
 Illus.
 Merle T. Cox.
-Los Angeles: Sultonhouse,1935.
+Los Angeles: Sultonhouse, 1935.
 93 pp. A collection of twelve stories about Gabby Gaffer.
+For this book Justus was awarded the Julia Ellsworth Ford Prize, 1935.

 Here Comes Mary Ellen.
 Illus.
 Helen Finger.
 Philadelphia: J. B. Lippincott, 1940.
-140 pp. See also Mary Ellen and Holidays in No-End Hollow.
+140 pp. See also Mary Ellen, Holidays in No-End Hollow, and Near-Side-and-Far.
+This novel depicts ballad-singing and many other traditions and routines of mountain life and neighborly relationships.

 "Peter Pocket's Thanksgiving Pie."
 Miss Maggie and the school children plan a Thanksgiving picnic.
 Peter Pocket and Granny Messer have little food to share and Granny says their plain everyday potatoes won't do for Thanksgiving, but she has a little pumpkin for a pie.
 Granny is distressed when she is too ill with rheumatism to make the pie.
 To avoid disgrace, Peter makes the pumpkin into a jack-o-lantern with "a kindly face," as the teacher had taught them.
 He fills it with nuts to share at the picnic and gives kind Miss Maggie the pumpkin.
 Peter starts all the tunes at the school celebration.
 The neighbors take their leftover food to Granny for a surprise party and she recovers.